 What is aquarium driftwood?
 How does it work?

-Aquarium driftwood is a fragment of wood that has been snapped off by strong winds, waves or tides that have been immersed onto the river, sea, lake or beach.
+Aquarium driftwood is a fragment of wood that has been snapped off by strong winds, waves or tides that have been immersed in the river, sea, lake or beach.
 More than that, it is a structure of seaweeds, marine remnants and vegetation and other forms or ruins.

 It could be troubling in some areas that surround tidewater.
-Be that as it may, driftwood provides cover and serves as source of food for some birds, fish and other living things that live close by waterways or in water since this could also hover in the rivers or seas.
+Be that as it may, driftwood provides cover and serves as a source of food for some birds, fish and other living things that live close by waterways or in water since this could also hover in the rivers or seas.

 Driftwood works by serving as a base for sand dunes to develop and this is made possible by gribble worms, bacteria and shipworms to cause it to disintegrate, converting it into essential nutrients that are brought out to the food chain.

 This does not merely serve as a lovely ornament or embellishment to aquariums, but driftwood can also be utilized as a refuge for various fish tank occupants.